riotschoolacc/MSM-Server-Tools/README.md

 * Send (No Wait)
   * Send a request without waiting for a response.
 You should usually use this for actions such as `gs_update_structure` which updates a structure via its given user_structure_id.

-For more information check out [The documentation of pyfox2x](https://github.com/MSM-Hacks/pyfox2x).
+For more information, check out [The documentation of pyfox2x](https://github.com/MSM-Hacks/pyfox2x).